stac47/stac47.github.io/_posts/2018-03-01-understanding-relocation-elf.markdown

 values when the object file has to be used.

 But the linker cannot magically guess which values to put in the final binary file.
-The compiler will some information in ELF sections that are dedicated to the relocations: depending on the targeted architecture, the involved section are `.rel.text` (x86_32) or `.rela.text` (x86_64).
+The compiler will put some information in ELF sections that are dedicated to the relocations: depending on the targeted architecture, the involved section are `.rel.text` (x86_32) or `.rela.text` (x86_64).

 ```
 $readelf -r nothing.o